rendaw/tup-export/readme.md

 ## Current limitations

 - Bash output only
-- Doesn't handle variable/group substitutions
+- Doesn't handle variable substitutions
 - Ignores environment variables
 - May not handle some other edge cases